GaloisInc/adapt/Ingest/Language.md

 The next layer of abstraction is the activity layer.
 Activities are the leaf entities in our APT grammar, and also represent intuitive computations.
 Activities are comprised of patterns.
 For example, an instance of the activity *Copy File to Directory* might be comprised of several pattern instances: {*PROCESS Opens FILE*, *PROCESS Reads FILE*, *PROCESS Opens File for Write*, *PROCESS Writes File*, and *PROCESS Closes File*}.
 Each activity instance is represented in our data model as an activity node along with edges connecting that node to each of the pattern instances that comprise that activity.
 By inference, edges connecting those pattern instances are included in the activity as well.

 The next layer of abstraction is the APT Phase layer.
-Phases are the node entities in our APT grammar, and represent instances of APT phases as described there.
+Phases are the node entities in our APT grammar tree, and represent instances of APT phases as described there.
 Phases are comprised of activities.
 Each phase instance is represented in our data model as a phase node along with edges connecting that node to each of the activity instances that comprise the phase.
 As above, edges connecting those components are included implicitly.

 The next layer of abstraction is the APT layer.
 APTs are the root of our APT grammar, and represent instances of entire APTs.
 Each APT instance is comprised of phase instances.
 APTs are represented by an APT node along with edges from that node to the Phases that comprise the APT instance.